jupyterlab/jupyterlab/tutorial/documents.md

 The reason for a separate context and model is so that it is easy to create model factories and the heavy lifting of the context is left to the Document Manager.
 Contexts are not meant to be subclassed or re-implemented.
 Instead, the contexts are intended are meant to be the glue between the document model and the wider application.

+## Document Manager

+The *Document Manager* handles:
+- document models
+- document contexts

+The *File Browser* uses the *Document Manager* to open documents and manage them.

+for documents and manages their life cycle.